The service description files for Dinit each describe a

 A service dependency relationship, broadly speaking, specifies

-relationship as the relationship and use dependency to refer
+relationship and use dependency to refer to the service).
+A

-to the service).
-A dependency relationship is specified via the properties
+dependency relationship is specified via the properties of the dependent.

-of the dependent.
 There are different relationship types, as follows:

 - A need (or "hard") relationship specifies that the